chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-11-13-Implement-DevOps-in-Google-Cloud-Challenge-Lab.md

 #### Configure the Jenkins job

-After configure your credentials, follow these steps to configure a Pipeline job.
+After configuring your credentials, follow these steps to configure a Pipeline job.

 1. Click **Jenkins** to return the welcome page.

-2. Reload the page for a few times until you see a pipeline job named **sample-app** in the Jenkins user interface.
+2. Reload the page a few times until you see a pipeline job named **sample-app** in the Jenkins user interface.

    (If you fail to get any job, click **Jenkins** > **New Item** in the left navigation to create the multibranch pipeline.)